akhanubis/anubot/README.md

 # Anubot
-Discord bot with a bunch of tools as translation, Overwatch match parsin, tagging media system, etc.
+Discord bot with a bunch of tools as translation, Overwatch match parsing, tagging media system, and many more.

 ## COMMANDS